Hunterbrook

-Hunterbrook is an investigative news outlet, investment firm, and litigation business.
+Hunterbrook is an investigative news outlet and investment firm.
 It was founded by Sam Koppelman and Nathaniel Horwitz in 2023.
 Hunterbrook monetizes its reporting through financial trading and litigation.

 The company established a newsroom, Hunterbrook Media, and an investment firm, Hunterbrook Capital.
 It also created a litigation business to partner with law firms on cases enabled by the newsroom's reporting.

-It does not have ads or paywalls.
+Hunterbrook reporters conduct investigative research on companies.
+Prior to articles being published, Hunterbook Capital uses the research to place financial bets, often through short-selling, against the companies being investigated.
+Prominent examples of targeted companies include Dexcom, Ubiquiti and UWM.

 History

 Hunterbrook was launched in 2024 by Koppelman, Horwitz, Fitzann Reid, and Emily Pate.
 Koppelman and Horwitz met at The Harvard Crimson, the undergraduate newspaper of Harvard University, and founded the 501(c)(3) non-profit organization Mayday Health before starting Hunterbrook.
-Prior to starting Hunterbrook, Horwitz was a venture partner at RA Capital Management and Koppelman was a speechwriter and best-selling author, writing with Neal Katyal and Eric Holder.

 The company's name is a portmanteau of Koppelman's middle name, Hunter, after the investigative journalist Hunter S. Thompson, and the last name of Horwitz's mother, the author and war journalist Geraldine Brooks.

 Hunterbrook received $10 million in seed funding from David Fialkow, Peter Kolchinsky, Marc Lasry, and Emerson Collective in 2023.
 In 2025, it raised additional capital from the Ford Foundation and other investors at a $100 million valuation, double that of the seed round.
 Its board of advisors includes Paul Steiger, William Cohan, Daniel Okrent, Bethany McLean, and Matt Murray.

 Hunterbrook has a unique arrangement, in which Hunterbrook Capital trades based on Hunterbrook Media's reporting.
-Hunterbrook Capital pays the media wing for first access to the articles so it can place trades before articles are published, then "takes both long and short positions on equities, plus invests in other asset classes like commodities and derivatives."
-Hunterbrook Capital launched with $100 million in April 2024.
+Hunterbrook Capital "takes both long and short positions on equities, plus invests in other asset classes like commodities and derivatives."
+Hunterbrook Capital launched in 2023, then raised $100 million in April 2024.
 To avoid regulatory issues, Hunterbrook Media does not rely on inside sources for reporting that Hunterbrook Capital trades on, and discloses positions at the fund related to articles.
 The Financial Times reported that Hunterbrook's fund generated a 16 per cent return during the first half of 2025.